-Commercial release of Lines 05247 and 02444, which were in seed increase for release in 2012 and have both Type I and Type II FHB resistance.
-Both lines exhibit excellent milling and baking quality.
-Due to the hot and dry season this year, FHB was not reported.
-However, based on data obtained from previous years, we are confident that line 05247 has excellent FHB resistance.
-This line also exhibited excellent grain yield and test weight.
+Line 05247 and 02444 had seed increases in 2012 and 2013.
+These two lines have both Type I and Type II FHB resistance as well as exhibiting excellent milling and baking quality.
+FHB was not reported in 2012 due to the hot and dry season.
+Based on data obtained from previous years, we are quite sure that line 05247 has excellent FHB resistance.
+However, to be completely confident of the level of FHB resistance this line was reevaluated in 2013 and again showed excellence resistance under this year's more conducive FHB infection conditions.
 Line 05247 also has good frost resistance and resistance to both leaf and stripe rust.
-Line 02444 was increased at the Purdue Agronomy Farm, and will likely be released 1 year later in seed increase for commercialization.
+Line 02444, is under serious consideration for release for commercialization this year.
 Line 02444 has Fhb1, and is a selection from the same parental line as INW1021.
 This line is a shorter, higher yielding line than INW1021.
-Line 0722 was also in seed increase and exhibits excellent Type I and Type II FHB resistance.
-This line has excellent grain yield.
+Line 0762 was also in seed increase and exhibits excellent Type I and Type II FHB resistance and has excellent grain yield.

 Significant progress has been made combining Fhb1, and Qfhs.pur-7EL together with combinations of Type I resistance from Goldfield, Truman/Bess, and INW0412.
 Resistance is significantly augmented with combinations of these resistance factors.
 In 2011 we phenotyped a recombinant inbred population that is segregated for the Type I resistance of INW0412 to identify and map the resistance factor(s).
 The combination of Fhb1 and Qfhs.pur-7EL typically limits the spread of the disease after point inoculation to the inoculated spikelet, as determined in multiple greenhouse and field tests.
 We have developed lines with Fhb1, Qfhs.pur-7EL and the Type I resistance of Goldfield using marker genotyping and phenotyping, and hopefully combining these factors with Type I resistance of Truman and INW0412 by phenotyping.
-We need one more season to identify lines that are sufficiently inbred and for which we have sufficient seed supply to enter into regional FHB nurseries.
+The hot and very dry environmental conditions in 2012 did not permit any consistent evaluation of this material.
+This 2013 season has permitted a phenotypic evaluation of this material from which lines have been identified that are sufficiently inbred and for which we now have sufficient seed supply to enter into regional FHB nurseries.